sebagnz/tailwindcss-border-image/README.md

 To set the border-image source you can use the `border-image-{utility}`.

 `{utility}` can be any value defined in your `theme.backgroundImage` meaning that any gradient or image resource included in your theme can be used as a border image source.
-For example `border-image-gradient-to-t`.
+For example `border-image-gradient-to-t-`.

 It also supports arbitrary values, that way if you don't want to add an specific backgroundImage to your theme you can just inline it.
 For example: `border-image-[conic-gradient(var(--tw-gradient-stops) 0 0)]`